 - The spread of turnover, especially where a large percentage of business is being generated from just a small percentage of clients.

-- The transaction values and multiples of similar sized businesses sold.
+- The transactional values and multiples of similar sized businesses sold.